MaximAudenek/CursedCalc/1. Dont use yourself/rule.md

 #Difficulty 1 - Don't use yourself

-An operation canot be used to implement itself
+An operation cannot be used to implement itself

 forbidden in add:
 + += ++